Two Republican hopefuls take the place of a GOP incumbent for 6th District race

 That’s where Summerfield businessman Lee Haywood and accounts payable analyst Laura Pichardo come in.
 Each hopes, against long odds, to keep a much-revised 6th District in Republican hands come November.

-Haywood, chairman of the 6th Congressional District Republican Party, said he stepped in to make sure conservative voters had an option on the ballot.
+Haywood, the chairman of the 6th Congressional District Republican Party, said he stepped in to make sure conservative voters have an option on the ballot.

 “I decided it was my time,” he said, adding that he knows he is running in an urban “majority minority” district where a substantial number of people look to government programs for help.